For Citizen Scientists

-Anyone with a desire to monitor water quality or learn more about the natural resources in Texas can be involved.
-Volunteers monitor a wide variety of habitats from rivers, creeks, ponds, and lakes to bays, bayous, and estuaries.
-Volunteers range from school age to senior citizens, from individuals to organized groups like Master Naturalists.
+Anyone with a desire to water quality citizen scientist or learn more about the natural resources in Texas can be involved.
+Citizen scientists monitor a wide variety of habitats from rivers, creeks, ponds, and lakes to bays, bayous, and estuaries.
+Citizen scientists range from school age to senior citizens, from individuals to organized groups like Master Naturalists.

-Texas Stream Team Citizen Water Quality Monitors are certified by completing a three phase training course using a test kit that measures physical and chemical parameters of water.
+Texas Stream Team water quality citizen scientists are certified by completing a three phase training course using a test kit that measures physical and chemical parameters of water.

 Participation in the program includes these commitments:

-In order to collect quality-assured data, citizen monitors are asked to attend two quality-control sessions in the first year and one session per year thereafter.
+In order to collect quality-assured data, citizen scientists are asked to attend two quality-control sessions in the first year and one session per year thereafter.
 The Texas Stream Team protocols are aligned with a TCEQ approved Quality Assurance Project Plan (QAPP).
-The QAPP ensures citizen monitors collect environmental data of the highest quality and that the data can augment professional data.
+The QAPP ensures citizen scientists collect environmental data of the highest quality and that the data can augment professional data.